 Joining Initiative Q requires an invitation to sign up.
 You only have to give your name and email address, no payment is required – yet.

 People signing up and sharing invite links are rewarded with the future currency.
 Like the webpage says: "To get millions to join, we are giving away our future currency".
-As I'm writing this the webpage claims that the estimated future value of next spot would be nearly 19.000 dollars.
+As I'm writing this the webpage claims that the estimated future value of next spot would be about 19.000 dollars.
 And get this: that fat stack of dollars will be yours free of charge!
 Don't mind that it's just an empty nonsensical promise based on nothing.

 Is it worth signing up?